TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/18 - Job/Job 38/Job 38.17.md

 ---

-Have the gates of death been revealed unto thee?
-Or hast thou seen the gates of the shadow of death?
+Have the gates of death been revealed to you?
+Or have you seen the gates of the shadow of death?